Code-Vidya-CSJMU/codevidya-study-resources/README.md

-# 📚 Code Vidya – Notes & Cheat Sheets
+# 📚 Code Vidya – Resources, Notes & Cheat Sheets

 Welcome to the official repository of **Code Vidya**, the Coding Club of **Aatmoday Hobby Council, CSJM University**! 🚀